·

 The Newfoundland Memorial is one of the few still well preserved scenarios of WWI where we can still witness some typical battlefields of this war.
 The main highlights are:

-- Caribou Monument and the Newfoundland Regiment Memorial: this is the most touching homage to the Newfoundlanders who fell during the Battle of the Somme.
+• The Caribou Monument and the Newfoundland Regiment Memorial: This is the most touching homage to the Newfoundlanders who fell during the Battle of the Somme.
 The bronze caribou statue was chosen because it was the regiment's emblem and it stands defiantly at the top of a 15-meter Newfoundland granite monolith and surrounded by native Newfoundland plants.
 From the top, there is a vantage point to observe the battlefield where many of the honored soldiers fell.
 At the base of the monolith, there are three bronze panels listing all the Newfoundlanders missing.

 Ulster Tower